neocrym/neocrym-sphinx-theme/docs/customisation/sidebar.md

 ## Default design

-The following code snippet lists the fragments (HTML files from Furo's theme folder) that are used for the default sidebar design.
+The following code snippet lists the fragments (HTML files from neocrym-sphinx-theme's theme folder) that are used for the default sidebar design.

 ```{literalinclude} ../../src/neocrym_sphinx_theme/theme/neocrym_sphinx_theme/theme.conf
 ---